The Ink Black Heart: Plot

-After leaving Comic Con where Robin interviewed Yasmin, the former employee of Edie and Josh, they follow a suspicious individual, only for a man dressed as Batman to push him onto tracks as a train approaches.
-After Robin helps save his life, her photograph appears in the newspapers.
+After leaving a fan convention, where she interviewed Yasmin, the former employee of Edie and Josh, Robin joins Strike to follow a suspicious individual to a station.
+A man dressed as Batman pushes the target onto the tracks as a train approaches.
+Robin helps save his life and her photograph appears in the newspapers.
 It is revealed that she saved Oliver Peach, the moderator Vilepechora in Drek's Game and member of the Halvening.
-In the game, Anomie confesses this crime to Oliver's brother, LordDrek, before banning him from the game.
-Soon afterwards, a parcel bomb damages the office, although nobody is injured.
+In the game, Anomie confesses this crime to Oliver's brother Charlie, alias LordDrek, before banning him from the game.
+Soon after, a parcel bomb damages Strike's office, but no one is injured.
 The publicity causes Morehouse to discuss going to the agency with Paperwhite.
 Robin is able to speak to the moderator Fiendy1 on a personal level and discovers she is Edie's cousin.
-She is able to provide the identity of Morehouse and Strike and Robin decide to interview him, but Morehouse is murdered before they reach him.
+She is able to provide Morehouse's identity and Strike and Robin decide to interview him, but Morehouse is murdered before they reach him.